-In 2009-10, Ms. Brehm served as Chair of the Entertainment Law & Intellectual Property Section of the Los Angeles County Bar Association.
-She has been a member of the Executive Committee of that section since 2005.
-Ms. Brehm has been selected as one of Southern California’s Super Lawyers in 2013, and was selected as one of Southern California’s Rising Stars from 2007-2008 and 2010-2012.
+Ms. Brehm is the Co-Chair of the California Chapter of the Media Law Resource Center (MLRC).
+In 2009-10, she served as Chair of the Entertainment Law & Intellectual Property Section of the Los Angeles County Bar Association.
+Ms. Brehm has been selected as one of Southern California’s Super Lawyers in 2013 and 2014 and, previously, as one of Southern California’s Super Lawyers – Rising Stars.

 Pynoos et al. v.
 Massman.
 Representing plaintiffs in an action for breach of contract and breach of fiduciary duty in the Los Angeles Superior Court, obtained jury verdict in plaintiffs’ favor in June 2013.